Petrels of The Petrel Station

 Cape Petrels are incredibly beautiful birds, with a bold black-and-white chequered pattern that makes them one of the most eye-catching petrels we encounter.
 They are also among the most entertaining, full of character and often delightfully chatty around the boat.

-They can show up in the cooler months and will often hang around for quite a while, giving wonderful views.
+They can show up in the cooler months and will often hang around for quite a while, giving excellent views.
 We can encounter both subspecies here — ssp. capense, which breeds around Antarctic and subantarctic islands outside New Zealand, and the Snares Cape Petrel ssp. australe, which breeds in the New Zealand subantarctic region.

 White-headed Petrel